Josh Santana

-Michael Alexander Alvarez Pamular, better known by his stage name Josh Santana (born 18 June 1983), is a former television actor and singer.
+Michael Alexander Alvarez Pamular (born 18 June 1983), better known by his stage name Josh Santana, is a former television actor and singer.

 Career

 Santana rose to popularity in 2003 as the male love interest of Carol Banawa in the TV series Bituin.
 It was from the character he played in Bituin where he took the name Josh Santana.

 Acting

-In Bituin, Josh Santana plays the role of a very popular Filipino actor-singer from whom Melody Sandoval (played by Carol Banawa) seeks help in launching her singing career.
+In Bituin, Santana played the role of a very popular Filipino actor-singer from whom Melody Sandoval (played by Carol Banawa) seeks help in launching her singing career.
 However, he despises her having come from a poor provincial family.

 Singing

-After Bituin, Santana focused on his singing career and eventually he was given another shot when he recorded the theme song of Basta't Kasama Kita, followed by a translation of Qing Fei Di Yi to Can't Help Fallin' Into You for the theme song of Meteor Garden, the popular song was originally sung by Taiwanese pop singer Harlem Yu.
+After Bituin, Santana focused on his singing career and eventually he was given another shot when he recorded the theme song of Basta't Kasama Kita, followed by a Tagalog adaptation of "情非得已 (Qing fei de yi)" (originally sung by Taiwanese pop singer Harlem Yu) titled "Can't Help Fallin'" as the theme song of Meteor Garden.

-Josh left show business after he released the theme song of the teen-oriented TV programme Qpids titled Dito sa Puso ko, where he featured the then new discovery Nikki Gil.
+Santana left show business after he released the theme song of the teen-oriented TV programme Qpids titled "Dito sa Puso Ko", which featured the then new discovery Nikki Gil.